MicrosoftEdge/MSEdgeExplainers/Foldables/explainer.md

 ![predefined environment variables](css-env-variables.svg)

-We propose the addition of 4 pre-defined CSS environment variables `fold-top`, `fold-left`, `fold-width`, `fold-height`.
+We propose the addition of 6 pre-defined CSS environment variables `fold-top`, `fold-right`, `fold-bottom`, `fold-left`, `fold-width`, `fold-height`.
 Web developers can utilize those variables to calculate each screen segment size at both landscape and portrait orientations.
 While the spanning media query guarantees there is only a single hinge and two screen segments, developers must not take a dependency that each screen segment is 50% of the viewport height or width, as that is not always the case (see above example of `single-fold-horizontal` where portions of the top display are consumed by browser UI).

 The values of these variables are CSS pixels, and are relative to the layout viewport (i.e. are in the [client coordinates, as defined by CSSOM Views](https://drafts.csswg.org/cssom-view/#dom-mouseevent-clientx)).
 When evaluated when not in one of the spanning states, these values will be treated as if they don't exist, and use the fallback value as passed to the `env()` function.